-Performance Units - During the quarter ended June 30, 2006, we granted 40,560 Performance Units to certain employees.
+Performance Units - During the nine months ended September 30, 2006, we granted 40,560 Performance Units to certain employees.
 Performance Units generally cliff vest at the end of a three year performance period.
-The number of Performance Units which will ultimately vest range from 0 to 60,840 depending on the achievement of specified performance targets over a three year period ending on December 31, 2008.
+The number of Performance Units which will ultimately vest range from 0% to 150% of the Performance Units granted or 0 to 60,840 Performance Units, depending on the achievement of specified performance targets over a three year period ending on December 31, 2008.
 The final performance payout is determined by the Compensation Committee of our board of directors.
 Each Performance Unit includes a distribution equivalent right, which will be paid at the end of the performance period.
 The grant date fair value and measurement date fair value of these Performance Units was approximately \$1.1 million.
-We recorded approximately \$0.1 million of expense related to the Performance Units during the quarter ended June 30, 2006.
-At June 30, 2006, there was approximately \$1.1 million of unrecognized compensation expense related to the Performance Units that is expected to be recognized over a weighted-average period of 2.5 years.
-There was no compensation expense related to Performance Units prior to the quarter ended June 30, 2006.
+We recorded approximately \$0.1 million and \$0.2 million of expense related to the Performance Units during the three and nine months ended September 30, 2006, respectively.
+There was no compensation expense related to Performance Units that is expected to be recognized over a weighted-average period of 2.3 years.